memgraph/docs/docs/reference-guide/query-modules/load-call-query-modules.md

 <Calling/>

-### Mapping procedures from an application code
+### Mapping costume procedure names to existing query procedures

-If you want to replace procedures your application calls without changing the application code, you can define the mapping of the previously used procedures and Memgraph query modules or advanced algorithms in a JSON file, then define the path as the value of the `query-callable-mappings-path` [configuration flag](/reference-guide/configuration.md).
+If you want to replace procedure names your application calls without changing the application code, you can define the mapping of the old and new procedure names in a JSON file, then set the path to the files as the value of the `query-callable-mappings-path` [configuration flag](/reference-guide/configuration.md).

 Example of a JSON file: